ianpgm/quickCOAT/Readme.md

   * `-i` or `--identity_threshold`: The minimum percentage identity from the BLAST results to have a pair of sequences count as an ortholog.
 For example, `35`.
 The default is 0 (no threshold.)
   * `-o` or `--output_folder`: The name of the folder quickCOAT will create with your output files.
 This folder cannot already exist, otherwise it will produce an error.
   * `-b` or `--bitscore_threshold`: The bitscore ratio threshold to have a pair of sequences count as an ortholog.
 For example, `0.9`.
 The default is 0 (no threshold).
-  * `-t` or `--threads`: The `num_threads` parameter that is passed to BLAST+.
+  * `-t` or `--threads`: The number of blastp instances that will be run in parallel.
 4. An example command: `quickcoat -r genome_of_interest.faa -q input_sequence_folder -e 0.00001 -i 35 -t 8 -o output_folder`
-5. Some tree-building software requires a phylip-formatted file for input (e.g. PhyML).
-A program for this is included.
-Use the following command: `quickcoat.fasta_to_phylip input_sequence_folder/concatenated_alignment.faa`.
+5. Some tree-building software requires a phylip- or nexus-formatted file for input (e.g. PhyML, MrBayes).
+Programs for this are included.
+Use the following commands: `quickcoat.fasta_to_phylip input_sequence_folder/concatenated_alignment.faa` and `quickcoat.fasta_to_nexus input_sequence_folder/concatenated_alignment.faa`.
+The files `concatenated_alignment.phy` or `concatenated_alignment.nex` respectively will appear in your output folder.

 ##Output
 The output will appear in the folder that you specify.
 The following files will be generated:
-* A lot of BLAST output files and a reference BLAST database.
-These should hopefully be pretty self explanatory, but you shouldn't have to look at these.
+* The reference BLAST database.
+You shouldn't have to look at this.
 * `ortholog_table.tsv`: This is a tab-separated-value table containing the identifiers all of the orthologs in your genome set.
 * `single_copy_ortholog_table.tsv`: This is a subset of the `ortholog_table.tsv` containing just those orthologs appearing exactly once in every genome.
 This is what the concatenated alignment is built on.
 * `concatenated_alignment.faa`: This is the concatenated protein alignment in FASTA format, suitable for building phylogenetic trees.